ehosseiniasl/ehosseiniasl.github.io/index.md

 ## NEWS

+* April, 2022
+My paper on few-shot aspect-based sentiment analysis is accepted to NAACL 2022

+* September, 2020
+My paper on end-to-end language modeling for task-oriented dialogye was acceptet as spotlight in NeurIPS 2022

+* October, 2019
+Our on end-to-end belief state tracking for task-oriented dialogye was selected as outstanding paper at ACL 2019

+* June, 2019
+Our paper on end-to-end belief state tracking for task-oriented dialogye was accepter to ACL 2019

+* December, 2018
+My paper on few-shot domain adaptation was accepted to ICLR 2019

+* June, 2018
+My paper on speech synthesis using generative adversarial network is accepted to Interspeech 2018

 * September, 2016
 Our NSF proposal was awarded based on my IEEE TNNLS paper for part-based representation in Deep Networks [[paper](https://arxiv.org/abs/1601.02733)]
 Title: Additive Parts-based Data Representation with Nonnegative Sparse Autoencoders [[link](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1641042&HistoricalAwards=false)]